 The Elizabethtown College Institutional Review Board (IRB) meets monthly during the academic year.
 An application which is submitted to the IRB would be defined into a category of EXEMPT, EXPEDITED, or FULL review.
 (Please refer to the Policies, Procedures and Guidelines for description).

 The timeline for review of an application by the IRB:

 EXEMPT: 5 - 7 Business Days EXPEDITED: 2 weeks FULL Review: 4 weeks

-All Full Review IRB applications must be submitted through IRBNet by the 1st of the month in order for that application to be placed on the Agenda for that month's meeting.
-IRB Meetings for 2018-19:
+All Full Review IRB applications must be submitted through IRBNet by the 1st of the month in order for the application to be placed on the Agenda for that month's meeting.
+IRB Meetings for 2022-23:

 5 Easy Steps

 The College now uses IRBNet to process all IRB applications.
 There are two steps to the process.
 The first step is to register on IRBNet and the second is to use your account to create and manage your IRB application(s).

 Follow the New User Registration Guide to get started.

 - Go to the IRBNet website: www.irbnet.org